BlokasLabs/pimidi-docs/docs/pimidipy.md

 To make it as smooth as possible, we've created the `pimidipy` library which makes processing MIDI data a breeze!

-We recommend using the pimidipy [Patchbox Module](pimidipy-patchbox-module.md) to run your scripts in the background automatically, but executing your scripts on your own will work just fine as well.
+We recommend using the pimidipy [Patchbox Module](pimidipy-patchbox-module.md) to run your scripts in the background automatically, but executing your scripts on their own will work just fine as well.

 ## pimidipy Library